AutomationPanda/applitools-appium-android-webinar/README.md

 The test class is `ApplifashionTest`.
 It is located at `src/test/java/com/automationpanda/ApplifashionTest.java`.

-The test can be run from within an IDE or from the command line.
+The tests can be run from within an IDE or from the command line.
 To run from the command line, run the following Gradle directive:

 ```